politiscales-kr/politiscales-kr.github.io/questions-kr.md

 ### 사회주의/자본주의

-**Communism** is a vast political doctrine.
+**사회주의** is a vast political doctrine.
 In this test a majority for communism simply signifies that you are for a public property of the means of production.

-**Capitalism** is as well an ambivalent concept.
+**자본주의** is as well an ambivalent concept.
 In this test a majority for capitalism simply signifies that you are for a private property of the means of production.

 29. No one should get rich from owning a business, housing, or land.
 30. Wage labor is a form of theft from the worker by companies.